efeardic/ArduinoIDEcustomLauncher/README.md

 In the new arduino script you need to change the SCRIPT_PATH="/opt/arduino-1.8.10/arduino_start" part to wherever your arduino script directory is.
 This change needs to be made in lines 26 and 41.
 After that it should be ready to go.

 Since this script runs the ArduinoIDE as root, some may consider it a security risk.
 But since you are probably using this on your personal computer, not on some big company's servers, it shouldn't be a problem.
 And if you don't close the software with the little x icon like you should, you should probably run the "xhost -" command just to be safe.
-Use your own discretion.
+Use at your own discretion